BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 #### `MP.IsPlayerConnected(player_id: number) -> boolean`

-Whether the player is connected.
+Whether the player is connected and if the server has received a UDP packet from them.

 Example:
 ```lua